Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 Liquid vitamins or powder caplets may also be more tolerable than pills.
 Another thing to consider is the fillers and additives in many vitamins; check the ingredients for lactose, artificial colors, and preservatives, as many people with IBS are sensitive to even small quantities of these substances.
 A health food store may have a wider variety of additive-free vitamins than a drug store.

 It's often helpful to take two or three smaller-dose vitamin/mineral supplements each day instead of one large dose.
 This will not only reduce the risk of GI upsets, but will aid your body in absorbing the nutrients as well.
 If you can't find smaller-dose vitamins, try just breaking a regular pill in half.
 Never take vitamins pills on an empty stomach.
-Always take your vitamins after a high soluble fiber meal, and for an extra measure of digestive stability add in a dose of your Tummy Fiber as well.
+Always take your vitamins after a high soluble fiber meal, and for an extra measure of digestive stability add in a dose of your soluble fiber supplement as well.

-(As a side note here, soluble fiber will not interfere with the absorption of vitamins/minerals any more than food would, so no worries.
-After all, most of the naturally occurring vitamins you're eating come from fruits and veggies, which also contain fiber.)
+As a side note here, soluble fiber will not interfere with the absorption of vitamins/minerals any more than food would, so no worries.
+After all, most of the naturally occurring vitamins you're eating come from fruits and veggies, which also contain fiber.

 Vitamin C is particularly notorious for causing gas, abdominal cramps, and diarrhea.
 Vitamin C is ascorbic acid, and as the name implies, it's acidic.
 When it enters the alkaline environment of the lower intestinal tract it can create diarrhea and gas.
 In Germany, vitamin C is actually an approved laxative, so imagine what it will do to you if you have IBS.
 The recommended dose for Vitamin C is generally under 2,000 mg. daily.
 Over that, and you really risk the GI side effects.
 Unless your doctor has recommended otherwise, make sure your multivitamin does not exceed one hundred percent of the US RDA for Vitamin C.